 Cruel measures to control animal overpopulation are legally used in different countries on domestic companion pets on the street, as well as wild animals.
-Even if they are not strictly legal in some places, the authorities have no interest in enforcing the law and are even the ones who are breaking it.
+Even if they are not strictly legal in some places, the authorities have no interest in enforcing the law and are often the ones who are breaking it.

 There is no regard for the animals terrible & prolonged suffering, despite humane methods being available.
 In some countries officials pay citizens to kill stray dogs and they do not care if it is done if the most cruel of ways – even burning them alive!

 In many of these countries, the cruelty of these animal overpopulation control measures reflects on the countries contemptuous attitude towards these animals as a society.

 Mayor Pays Citizens To Murder Stray Dogs

 To cut stray animal overpopulation, the Mayor of San Luis Río Colorado, Sonora, México pays citizens around $20 to slaughter strays in any way they wish. $20 is around what it would cost for a charity organisation to neuter each dog and release them once they were fully recovered.
 The Mayor, Manuel Baldenebro Arredondo, sees nothing wrong with citizens killing innocent stray dogs using extremely cruel methods such as poisoning, stabbing, and beating them to death.

 In other parts of Mexico, legal and acceptable animal overpopulation control methods include electrocution of stray animals.

 Image: A nursing female stray dog that has been violently bludgeoned to death and her fragile puppies trying desperately to suckle from her dead body.
 These puppies will die now too, as the mother will no longer produce milk for them.
 Source

 Between 2008 – 2012, at least 50,000 stray dogs were cruelly burned alive, shot, beaten to death, hanged and poisoned in Ukraine.
 These actions were to cut the stray animal overpopulation before 1.5 million people were expected to visit Ukraine for the Euro 2012 football tournament the country hosted.